pdfix/pdfix_sdk_builds/README.md

 ### Standard License Activation
 Software can be authorized using an activation key.
 After activating the software operates on the computer according to the license.
 Internet connection is necessary for occasional license updates.
-The activated license information is stored on computer under the current user account.
-A write permission is required in the following directories:

-- Windows: `<user>\AppData\Local\.pdfixsdk`
-- MacOS: `<user>/Library/Application Support/.pdfixsdk`
-- Linux: `<user>/.pdfixsdk`

 Command line example:
 ```